jbpionnier/eslint-config-node/README.md

 _WTF ? tslint config in eslint config module ? :persevere:_

-We export three [TSLint](https://palantir.github.io/tslint/) configurations for your usage.
+We export two [TSLint](https://palantir.github.io/tslint/) configurations for your usage.

 Create a file named `tslint.json` in your project: